Scarlet fever is a childhood diseases that can be tamed by antibiotics -- if it’s recognized and treated.

 CAUTION! - Seek Treatment

 Scarlet fever should not be left to run its course.
-It can lead to ear infections, pneumonia, and serious complications such as kidney problems and rheumatic fever (affecting the joints, heart, and other organs).
+It can lead to serious complications such as kidney problems and rheumatic fever (affecting the joints, heart, and other organs).

 What Causes Scarlet Fever?

 Scarlet fever is a contagious infection that is caused by streptococcal bacteria.
 It is spread by contact with nasal or mouth fluids from an infected person.